What is a property assessment and how does it affect your property taxes?

-In Terrace for 2021, the City’s total assessment base increased, with residential property values going up by an average of 1%.
+In Terrace for 2022, the City of Terrace’s total assessment base increased, with residential property values going up by an average of 14.5%.

-For your 2021 assessment, if your property’s assessment value increased from July 1, 2019, to July 1, 2020, by the City’s average of 1%, the municipal portion of your property taxes should only increase by the proposed tax increase for 2021.
-However, if your property assessment value is higher than the average (for example, 10%), you would see a slightly higher increase in taxes versus last year; likewise, if your property assessment value is lower than the average (for example, no increase, or -5%), you would see a lower tax increase or even a decrease.
+For your 2022 assessment, if your residential property’s assessment value increased from July 1, 2020, to July 1, 2021, by the City's average of 14.5%, the municipal portion of your property taxes should only increase by the proposed tax increase for 2021.
+However, if your property assessment value is higher than the average (for example, 18%), you would see a slightly higher increase in taxes versus last year; likewise, if your property assessment value is lower than the average (for example, no increase, or -5%), you would see a lower tax increase or even a decrease.

 WATCH NOW: This video from the City of Richmond simplifies the relationship between the assessed value of your property and the resulting property taxes.

 How a Tax Increase or Decrease Affects Your Property Tax